What Is Crawl Space Moisture Repair?

 This service is used to solve problems such as wet crawl spaces, musty odors, crawl space mold, and high humidity levels.
 Controlling moisture is the foundation of any lasting crawl space or structural repair.

-What Causes Crawl Space Moisture Problems
+What Causes Crawl Space Moisture Problems?

 Crawl space moisture is most commonly caused by humid air entering the crawl space and condensing on cooler surfaces.
 In Coastal Virginia, high summer humidity makes condensation one of the primary drivers of moisture problems.